PengBoXiangShang/SiamRPN_plus_plus_PyTorch/README.md

 # SiamRPN++_PyTorch

-Really sorry for our late reply for all the posted issues.
+[May 13, 2019] Really sorry for our late reply for all the posted issues.
 Currently, I am snowed under a very important paper deadline.
-Two weeks later, I will answer all the issues.
+Two weeks later, I would answer all the issues and present further discussion about the training.
 Many thanks for your attention.

 <div align=center><img src="https://github.com/PengBoXiangShang/SiamRPN_plus_plus_Pytorch/blob/master/illustration/SiamRPN_plus_plus_pipeline.png"/></div>